-This site gives an explanation, a definition and an example of sampling in statistical inference.
-Topics include parameters, statistics, sampling distributions, bias, and variability.
+This site gives an explanation, a definition and an example of inference in linear regression.
+Topics include confidence intervals for intercept and slope, significance tests, mean response, and prediction intervals.

-This site gives an explanation, a definition and an example of probability models.
-Topics include components of probability models and the basic rules of probability.
+This site gives an explanation, a definition and an example of multiple linear regression.
+Topics include confidence intervals, tests of significance, and squared multiple correlation.

-This site gives an explanation, a definition and an example of conditional probability.
-Topics include the probabilities of intersections of events and Bayes' formula.
+This site gives an explanation, a definition and an example of ANOVA for regression.
+Topics include analysis of variance calculations for simple and multiple regression, and F-statistics.

 This Java based applet gives students an opportunity to work through confidence interval problems for the mean.
 The material provides written word problems in which an individual must be able to correctly identify the given parts for a confidence interval calculation, and then be able to use this information to find the confidence interval.
 It gives step by step prompts to encourage students to choose the correct numbers and "cast of characters".